Dylan Llewellyn: Career

 Llewellyn appeared in the short film Travel Bag in 2009 and in 2010 he played Adam Wilcock in an episode of the television series The Bill.
 In 2011, Llewellyn began playing Martin "Jono" Johnson in the soap opera Hollyoaks and in the spin-off Hollyoaks Later.
-He made his last appearance in Hollyoaks on 16 November 2012 after his character was killed off.
+He made his last appearance in Hollyoaks on 16 November 2012 when his character was killed off.
 Since leaving Hollyoaks, Llewellyn has made appearances in Holby City (2013) and in the films Frequencies (2013) and Down Dog (2014).
-Llewellyn was struggling with acting jobs and was close to giving up acting whilst working part-time in a deli.
-This is when he got the call that he was cast on Derry Girls.
+Llewellyn was struggling with acting jobs and was close to giving up acting whilst working part-time in a deli when he got the call that he was cast on Derry Girls.

 From 2018 to 2022, Llewelyn played the role of James Maguire in the Channel 4 sitcom Derry Girls.
 In 2020, Llewellyn played Stewart Irmsby in an episode of series 9 of Call the Midwife.
-Since 2022 Llewellyn has played main character Jack in the Channel 4 series Big Boys.
-Jack is a quiet teen who is coming to terms with both the death of his father and his own sexuality.
-The role is a fictionalised version of creator Jack Rooke.
+From 2022 to 2025, Llewellyn played main character Jack in the Channel 4 series Big Boys.
+Jack is a quiet teen who is coming to terms with both the death of his father and his own sexuality, a fictionalised version of creator Jack Rooke.

 On 6 July 2018, Llewellyn appeared in an episode of the game show The Crystal Maze alongside his Derry Girls co-stars.
 On 1 January 2019, Llewellyn made a guest appearance on The Inbetweeners: Fwends Reunited.
 In March 2019, he made guest appearances on The One Show and Lorraine.
 On 31 December 2019, Llewellyn appeared in an episode of Celebrity Mastermind.
 On 1 January 2020, Llewellyn appeared in a Derry Girls edition of The Great British Bake Off.

 On 26 June 2020, Llewellyn performed a sketch with his Derry Girls co-stars alongside Saoirse Ronan for the RTÉ fundraising special RTÉ Does Comic Relief.
 All proceeds from the night went towards those affected by the COVID-19 pandemic.

 Since February 2023, he has starred as PC Kelby Hartford in Beyond Paradise, a spin-off of the hit show Death In Paradise.
 The show focuses on DI Humphrey Goodman, who has returned home to England as Detective Inspector in a small village in Devon.

-On 18 September 2025, it was announced on the Scott Mills Breakfast Show on BBC Radio 2 that Dylan and his mum Jackie will appear on the third series of Celebrity Race Across The World.